splunk/public-o11y-docs/metrics-and-metadata/metrics-dimensions-mts.rst

 Example: Adding context without creating more MTS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You collect a metric called ``service.errors`` to know when your customers are running into issues with your services.
+Suppose you collect a metric called ``service.errors`` to know when your customers are running into issues with your services.
 The MTS for this metric are already uniquely identifiable by the customer and service dimensions.
 You want to attach the escalation contacts for each service for every customer to your metrics.
 In this case, you assign the escalation contacts as custom properties to the specific service dimension or customer dimensions.
 As your team grows and goes through reorganization, you want to be able to change this metadata.
 You also don't need the escalation contacts as dimensions as the customer and service dimensions already yield separate MTS.

 Use Infrastructure Monitoring tags
 ----------------------------------------